 g.
 The Seasonal Accredited Capacity of a Capacity Resource that is an Electric Storage Resource will be established by the Transmission Provider based on an evaluation of the type and volume of interconnection service, a GVTC value based upon a power and energy test, and an XEFORd.
 Electric Storage Resources that are not required to report generator availability data will have an XEFORd rate based on their class average forced outage rate.

 h.
 The Seasonal Accredited Capacity for a Capacity Resource that is a Use Limited Resource will be determined by the Transmission Provider based on the type and volume of interconnection service, the GVTC and XEFORd values of such Use Limited Resource in accordance with the BPM for Resource Adequacy.

+i.
+The Seasonal Accredited Capacity for a ZG Resource shall be determined based on its participation type as set forth above, subject to the following additional requirements:

+1. The Seasonal Accredited Capacity of a ZG Resource is capped at the specified portion of the Coincident Peak Demand forecast attributable to the ZG Associated Load less any SAC assigned to the ZG Associated Load.

+2. The Seasonal Accredited Capacity of a ZG Resource shall be grossed-up by the amount of avoided Transmission Losses, as set forth in Section 68A.8.b.

 Attributes of ZRCs

 A Market Participant that owns or possesses equivalent contractual rights to a qualified Planning Resource can convert the convertible Seasonal Accredited Capacity of the Resource (Seasonal Accredited Capacity MW) as determined in section 69.A.3.1.g into ZRCs through the MECT in order to offer such ZRCs into a PRA.
 Market Participants also can unconvert and/or transfer ZRCs through the MECT to another Market Participant, as described in the BPM for Resource Adequacy.
+All ZRCs associated with a ZG Resource must be used as part of an LSE’s Fixed Resource Adequacy Plan (FRAP) or RBDC Opt Out.

 A. Eligibility for Zonal Resource Credits for a Capacity Resource that is a Planning Resource that is not Intermittent Generation or Dispatchable Intermittent Resource.